abcdesktopio/docs/opsdocs/docs/index.md

 ---

-# abcdesktop.io is a kubernetes virtual desktop service [VDI]
+# abcdesktop.io is a kubernetes virtual desktop service

 abcdesktop.io is a cloud native desktop service built on and for [Kubernetes](https://kubernetes.io/). abcdesktop.io is also a complete work environment accessible from a simple HTML 5 web browser, without any installation on client side.
 Like serverless does, desktopless computing allocates desktop resources dynamically on demand inside the cloud.
 Each user’s application runs as a container to reduce attack surface.
 With abcdesktop take the sovereignty of your virtual desktop.